Deadrank/DeadRank-DU/README.md

  - Weapons (manual link)
  - Radar (manual link)
  - Transponder (auto link if present)
- - Databank (manually linked, optional)
+ - Databank (auto link if present, optional) (links to all databanks on the construct, but only writes to one)
  - Shield (manually linked, optional)

 Any items listed above as manual link, must be linked *before* running  the autoconfiguration